-It has been proposed that Mary Magdalene was in fact, the Holy Grail “Sang Real” (or mother of the royal bloodline of Jesus Christ) and that, pregnant with the child of Jesus, she moved from Egypt and settled in a province of France searching for a better & safer place to live.
-Fast forward a bit and so too did French explorers, pregnant with the seed of David & the culture of France, journey to Louisiana and up the Mississippi River to settle in what is now St. Louis, Missouri.
+It has been proposed that Mary Magdalene was in fact the Holy Grail or “Sang Real” (mother of the royal bloodline of Jesus Christ) and that, pregnant with the child of Yeshua, she moved from Egypt and settled in a province of France searching for a better and safer place to live.
+Fast forward a bit and so too did French and other European explorers, pregnant with the seed of David and the culture of France, journey to Port Orleans and up the Mississippi River to settle in what is now St. Louis, Missouri.

-In 1790, the very first concept of a bicycle (aka the Immaculate Inception) was introduced to the world by Comte Mede de Sivrac of France, giving birth to what is now a worldwide religion.
+In 1790, it is thought the very first concept of a bicycle (aka the Immaculate Inception) was introduced to the world by Comte Mede de Sivrac of France - giving birth to what is now a worldwide religion.
 Unlike most religions, cycling is primarily an outdoor church that accepts and actually promotes a lot of sects; there are criteriums, cyclo-cross races, road races, velodrome (track) races, etc., and since the Gateway Cup is an omnium of criteriums, that is what we will focus on in this post.

-All negative emotions aside, we are brought together this weekend for a very special place in time and history, tis the season to be jolly in St. Louis and celebrate the most coveted of all of her races, the Holy Grail of the St. Louis cycling.
-Just as the story of St. Louis starts with French explorers (Laclede & Chouteau) seeding the city as an official French settlement in February 1764, the Gateway Cup begins precisely where those explorers initially settled, Lafayette Square.
+All negative emotions aside, we are brought together this weekend for a very special place in time and history.
+Tis the season to be jolly in St. Louis and celebrate the most coveted of all of her races, the Holy Grail of the St. Louis cycling.
+Just as the (modern) story of St. Louis began with French explorers seeding the city as an official French settlement in February 1764, the Gateway Cup begins precisely where those explorers initially settled, Lafayette Square.
 We’re not trying to SRAM any ideas between your ears, and quite frankly the only dogma we'll be peddling is dogma we can actually pedal, but if you live near or around St. Louis, come out and celebrate with us.
-For Christ’s sake.